YtanSilva/my-todo-list/README.md

 The project was build in React.js with styled components, using differents types of layout CSS as well grid and flexbox.
 Also this project has media queries adding the responsiveness for diferrents types of devices.
 <hr></hr>

+## tecnologies

+the main technologies used in this project were React, JavaScript and Styled-Components.

 ### Here's a preview of the project
 <br>